garethjones294/temp/splab.md

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Resource groups** and press the **Enter** key.

-1. On the **Resource groups** blade, in the list of resource group, click the **AZ500LAB12** entry.
+1. On the **Resource groups** blade, in the list of resource group, click the **myResourceGroup-XXXXXX** entry.

-1. On the **AZ500LAB12** resource group blade, in the list of resources, click the entry representing the newly created storage account.
+1. On the **myResourceGroup-XXXXXX** resource group blade, in the list of resources, click the entry representing the newly created storage account.

 1. On the storage account blade, in the **File service** section, **File shares** and then, click **+ File Share**.